secureworks/errors/README.md

 # Errors

-This package provides a suite of tools meant to work with Go 1.13 error wrapping to give users all the basics to handle errors in a useful way.
+This package provides a suite of tools meant to work with Go 1.13 error wrapping and Go 1.20 multierrors.
+These helpers allow users to rely on standard Go error patterns while they include some "missing pieces" or additional features that are useful in practice.

 > _Another errors package?
 Why does Go need all of these error libraries?_

 Because the language and the standard library have a minimal approach to error handling that leaves out some primitives power users expect to have on hand.

-Important among these primitives are stack traces, error collections (multi-errors and error groups) and error types.
-While Go 1.13 introduced error wrapping utilities that have fixed some immediate issues, it is really useful to have a few more tools on hand.
+Important among these primitives are stack traces, explicit error collection types (multierrors and error groups) and error context management.

+While Go 1.13 introduced error wrapping utilities that have fixed some immediate issues, and Go 1.20 added a (very) minimal recognition that we may want to collect errors into a multierror, it is really useful to have a few more tools on hand.

 ### Installation

 > _This package **may not be used** in environments:_
 >
-> 1. &nbsp; _running Go 1.12 or lower;_
+> 1. &nbsp; _running Go 1.19 or lower;_
 > 2. &nbsp; _running on 32-bit architecture;_
 > 3. &nbsp; _running on Windows (**currently** not supported)._

-Given that we are running on Go 1.13, your project should be using Go modules.
 Add the following to your file:

 ```go